DolibarrLabs/damb/README.md

 - **Lib files are not centralised**

 Instead of that they are duplicated/cloned on each new module you create.
-This can also be considered as a good point, since you don't need any additional module, framework or dependency to handle libraries separately.
+This can be considered as a good point too, since you don't need any additional module, framework or dependency to handle libraries separately.
+Also, you still have the choice to update them manually whenever you want.

 ## Installation